bjohnso/Rubik/README.md

 # Rubix
-A 3x3 Rubix Cube Solution Generator and Visualiser
+A 3x3 Rubix Cube Solution Generator and Visualiser written in Java